IsshikiHugh/LearningHumans/README.md

 # LearningHumans

 This repository aims to provide code snippets and examples for common human motion utilities, for example, varies kinds of motion expression from skeletons to parameters models.
 You might think of this project as a simple starting tutorial rather than an advanced tutorial.
+And it's also my notebook.

 > [!TIP]
 >